In the past couple decades, as people became hyper-aware of nutrition’s effect on overall health and well-being, superfoods took center stage.

 Now, science supports what our bygone ancestors already knew—chia are nutritionally dense, satiating, and great for the body.
 Plus, now they’re easy to access.
 Read on to find out what these little seeds have to offer, and keep the chart below handy for new ways to add them to your daily diet.

-Chia is high in omega-3s and omega-6s, essential fatty acids that the body doesn’t produce on its own, so you need to get them from food.
+Chia is high in omega-3s and essential fatty acids that the body doesn’t produce on its own, so you need to get them from food.
 Both play an integral part in cell function and have been associated with a decreased risk in heart disease and stroke.

 Chia seeds are a great source of fiber, which supports digestive health.
 Just one tablespoon supplies 19 percent of your recommended daily fiber intake.
 Chia are also a complete protein, incorporating all the essential amino acids necessary for the growth and repair of cells, making them a great way for vegetarians to get their protein.